 First.
-On the appeal of Gen. C. D. Wolff Camp No. 5, Division of Misouri, on the eligibility of William S. Schumacher to membership, the evidence before the committee shows he joined the Order on October 13, 1905; that his father on October 1.
+On the appeal of Gen. C. D. Wolff Camp No. 5, Division of Misouri, on the eligibility of William S. Schumacher to membership, the evidence before the committee shows he Joined the Order on October 13, 1905; that his father on October 1.
 1888, was a member of John D. Rohyer Republic, and recorded as enlisted as Private, I Company, First Missouri Home Guards, May 5, 1861, and discharged as private August 19, 1861; that he transferred to Col. Hassen Deubel Post No. 13, same department, where his record shows his enlistment and discharge in I Company, First Missouri Volunteer Infantry same date; that the Adjutant General of Missouri reports no record of William Schumacher in either organization and his record has not been found in the War Department.

-This appeal is not certified to by any officers of Wolff Camp, but even if it were so certified, at the time William Schumacher entered our Order, our law provided that if the applicant was unable to state the facts of service. establishing eligibility, it should be sufficient to state of what Post of the Grand Army of the Republic, his ancestor was or is a member, thus making the membership of the father in the Grand Army evidence of the son's right to membership in this Order.
+This appeal is not certified to by any officers of Wolff Camp, but even if it were so certified, at the time William Schumacher entered our Order, our law provided that if the applicant was unable to state the facts of service, establishing eligibility, it should be sufficient to state of what Post of the Grand Army of the Republic, his ancestor was or is a member, thus making to membership of the father in the Grand Army evidence of the son's right to membership in this Order.
 It is conceded that William Schumacher, the father, died a member of the parent order and was buried by it.
-There being no positive evidence that he was not a Union soldier of the War of 1861 to 1865, his membership in the Grand 'Army alone is sufficient to suport his son's membership in this Order under the law as it was when he was mustered.
-We cannot now drop him without such positive evidence.
-We recommend the dismissal of the appeal.

-Second.
-An appeal is taken from an alleged ruling of the Commander-in-Chief at the Missouri Division Encampment which had to do with the seating of one George Eller as a delegate to said Encampment.
+There being the drop him with appearance we recommend the dismissal of the ond.
+An peal an alleged ruling of the Commander-in-Chief at vin campment gate to said Encampment.
 The Commander-in-Chief informs the committee that he rendered no formal decision on the case.
-He simply gave informal expression to certain views in connection with the matter during his visit to the Missouri Division Encampment.
+Nection with the matter during his visit to the Division Encampment.
 The appeal therefore should be considered as from the action of the Missouri Division Encampment.

-It appears that Eller's eligibility to membership had been questioned, and it is claimed that on a certain occasion Eller had omitted that he was only an adopted son.
+It appears that Eller's eligibility to membership had been questioned and it is claimed that on a certain occasion Eller had omitted that he was only an adopted son.
 However, he was seated as a delegate to the Missouri Division Encampment and this action is protested because of his alleged ineligibility to membership.